EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/Raspberry_Pi_Guide.md

 ## Section 3 - Compile Custom Edge TPU Object Detection Models

 To use a custom model on the Coral USB Accelerator, you have to run it through Coral's [Edge TPU Compiler](https://coral.ai/docs/edgetpu/compiler/) tool.
 Unfortunately, the compiler only works on Linux operating systems, and only on certain CPU architectures.
-It doesn't support the Raspberry Pi's ARMv8 architecture, so you can't run it on the Pi.

 The easiest way to compile the Edge TPU model is to use a Google Colab session.
 I created a Colab page specifically for compiling Edge TPU models.
 Please click the link below and follow the instructions in the Colab notebook.